se468/bulmascores/README.md

 Bulmascores is also integrated with Timber (Optional) templating engine, so you don’t have to write the ugly Wordpress loops that makes your code messy.

-Inspired by Underscores (https://underscores.me/), and Understrap (https://understrap.com/), Bulmascores tries to reduce the project set up time for your next Wordpress website.
+Inspired by [Underscores](https://underscores.me/), and [Understrap](https://understrap.com/), Bulmascores tries to reduce the project set up time for your next Wordpress website.

 Focus on your website, instead of spending time to set up your project.